kemitchell/square-one-forms/confidentiality-ip.md

 Information you develop or discover on your own, unrelated to your work for the company and without using company resources, is not, or stops being, _Confidential Information_.

-### General Knowledge and Experience
+### General Knowledge, Skills, and Experience

-General knowledge and experience you need to practice your profession or work in your field is not _Confidential Information_.
+General knowledge, skills, and experience you need to practice your profession or work in your field is not _Confidential Information_.
 [Confidentiality](#condifentiality) is not intended to keep you from working, or even fairly competing with the company, after your work with the company ends.

 ## Nondisclosure